This cold tomato soup is refreshing and easy to make. The prep time is 15 minutes, and then it needs to chill in the fridge.

 Recipe Card

-Cold Tomato Soup
+Creamy Cold Tomato Soup

 Ingredients

-- ½ cup fresh basil leaves (packed, 20 grams)
+- ½ cup fresh basil leaves - packed, 20 grams

-- 1 tablespoon fresh garlic minced
+- 1 tablespoon fresh garlic - minced

-- 2 tablespoons olive oil extra virgin
+- 2 tablespoons olive oil - extra virgin

 - 1 cup low fat buttermilk

-- 1 teaspoon Diamond Crystal kosher salt 0r ½ teaspoon sea salt
+- 1 teaspoon Diamond Crystal kosher salt - or ½ teaspoon of any other salt, including Morton kosher salt

-- ¼ teaspoon black pepper freshly ground
+- ¼ teaspoon black pepper - freshly ground

 Instructions